 Although you can use any format that you prefer, the following guidelines can help make your SKUs work best for you and your business:

 Characters - You can use all numbers or a mix of numbers and letters.
-Avoid a format where the numbers 0 and 1 could be confused with the letters O and I. Don't use special characters, symbols, or spaces because they can cause problems in other computer programs, such as spreadsheet software.
+Avoid a format where the numbers 0 and 1 could be confused with the letters O and I. Don't use special characters, symbols, or spaces, because these can cause problems when searching for products in Shopify by SKU and in other computer programs, such as spreadsheet software.
 However, dashes or underscores are useful because they separate groups of numbers and letters that represent product attributes such as style, color, size, pattern, or even a storage area.

 Length - Keep your SKUs as short as possible, such as no more than 16 characters.
 Depending on the number and variety of products you sell, you might be able to use a SKU format that is as short as 4 to 8 characters.